margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I am equal to him riding his bike.
 I am equal to her walking down the street.
 I am equal to them driving in the cars.
+I am equal to him selling the fruit.
+I am equal to her dancing.
 All of man is standing in equally balanced relationships to the Creator.
 Accepted under the same Sun, with fairness in judgment of the light in someone, and leveled in engagements.
 Our Creator endows each man the ability to be creative even when working through the most mundane tasks.